waterfallm/NeuralAlpha/readme.md

 Then send an email to same email address and email will be saved out to local file system on receipt, this gives you a real world example of am decoded email.

+## src/parseemail.js

-To parse the received email
+To parse the received email create file called test.js with the following code

 ```
 const parseEmail = require('./parseemail.js')